Stephen Tomlin: Life

 Tomlin studied classics at New College, Oxford from January 1919.
 However, he suffered a nervous breakdown following the death of a fellow student and left after two terms.
 He then became a pupil of Frank Dobson and later established a career as a portrait sculptor.

 Tomlin's circle of friends, and sitters for portraits, included many members of the Bloomsbury Group, particularly second generation members like Francis Birrell and David Garnett.

 Tomlin was bisexual and had affairs with a number of members of the Bloomsbury set including Henrietta Bingham and Dora Carrington.
 In 1927 he married Julia Strachey, niece of Lytton Strachey.
 His relationships with men are less well attested, probably due to the necessity of concealing homosexual activity which was at that time illegal in the United Kingdom under the Criminal Law Amendment Act.

 One of Tomlin's boyfriends, known as 'H', also had a relationship with the artist Duncan Grant.
 'H' worked in the drapery department at the now defunct Jones Brothers’ department store on the Holloway Road.
 When he and Tomlin visited Lytton Strachey at Ham Spray in the 1930s, 'H' was obliged to sleep downstairs with the servants.

 Tomlin co-founded The Cranium dining club with David Garnett, another member of the Bloomsbury Group; the club met every month to exchange ideas.

 Tomlin died in 1937 at the Royal Victoria Hospital, Boscombe, Hampshire.

+Collections

+Correspondence between Tomlin and his wife Julia Strachey is held as part of the Strachey Papers at University College London.